Sicilian Stuffed Artichokes

 Artichokes at the farmers market in Ortigia, Sicily from our 2019 trip.

 The artichoke is part of the thistle family.
-It has been cultivated from another Italian favorite, the cardoon (which we will cook on another day).
+It has been cultivated from another Sicilian favorite, the cardoon (which we will cook on another day).
 Varieties of artichokes were cultivated in Sicily and then shared with the northern Italian regions, France and Spain.
 The artichoke itself is actually the flower bud of the plant before the flower blooms.

 This special vegetable is revered in Italy, especially in Sicily.
 To Italians artichoke season is the best time of the year.
 They are most abundant during the spring months.
 We were lucky enough to have been in Sicily during the spring of 2019 and enjoyed eating some of the largest artichokes I have ever seen.